react-querybuilder/react-querybuilder/website/docs/typescript.md

 :::info

-`RuleGroupTypeIC['rules']` is _greatly_ simplified here for brevity.
+`RuleGroupTypeIC` (see [independent combinators](./components/querybuilder#independent-combinators)) is _greatly_ simplified here for brevity.
 In reality, the following conditions will be enforced by TypeScript:

 - All even indexes in the `rules` array must be of type `RuleType` or `RuleGroupTypeIC`.
 - All odd indexes in the `rules` array must be of type `string`.
-- The first and last elements of the `rules` array must be of type `RuleType` or `RuleGroupTypeIC`.
+- The array length must be zero or an odd number, therefore the first and last elements of the `rules` array must be of type `RuleType` or `RuleGroupTypeIC`.
-- The array length must be an odd number (unless it is zero).

 For example, the following would be invalid because the first element in the `rules` array (the `0`th index, which should be `RuleType | RuleGroupTypeIC`) is a `string`, and the second element (the `1`st index, which should be a `string`) is a `RuleType`.
 Also, the length is an even number (2).